DawidWraga/davstack/packages/service/README.md

 - **Seamless Integration with tRPC**: Davstack Service is built to complement tRPC.
 You can easily turn your services into tRPC procedures / routers with 0 boilerplate.

+Services also infer the output type from the query/mutation function.
+This means that output schemas are optional, just like tRPC.

 ### Installation

 ```bash